Shopify/mobile-buy-sdk-ios/README.md

 #### Exists operator [⤴](#table-of-contents)

 There is one special operator that can be used for checking `nil` or empty values.

-Let's imagine that we want to find products that don't have any tags.
-We can do so using the `*` operator and negating the field:
+The following example shows how you can find products that don't have any tags.
+You can do so using the `*` operator and negating the field:

 ```swift
 .products(first: 10, query: "-tag:*") { $0